fabferri/az-pattern/automation/readme.md

    ms.author="fabferri" />

 # Deploy an ARM template in a PowerShell runbook
-The article walks throught the steps to deploy an ARM template through Azure Automation.
-The ARM template create Azure VNet with single Azure VM.
+The article walks through the steps to deploy an ARM template through Azure Automation.
+The ARM template creates Azure VNet with single Azure VM.
 The process can be extended to more complex deployments.

 The overview diagram is reported below: